Gnidleif/bad_scripts/README.md

 Scripts that does stuff.
 Poorly.

 ## How to calculate:
-Run the script with the equations to as arguments:
+Run the script with the equations as arguments:

 python3 calc.py 5+4 16/3 3/4 8\*3 17-5